grafana/mimir/pkg/scheduler/DESIGN.md

 #### Phase 2: Query Component Selection to Solve Processing Time Dominance by Slow Queries

-The below diagram demonstrates the issue by simplifying the system to two query components and four querier connections.
+To demonstrate the issue, we can simplify the system to two query components and four querier connections.
-Queries to the "slow" query component take 8 ticks to process, while queries to the "fast" query component take 1 tick.
+Queries to the "slow" query component take 8 ticks to process while queries to the "fast" query component take 1 tick.

-When two querier connections finish at the same time, the querier connections are dequeued from in connection ID order.
 The round-robin selection advances from fast to slow or vice versa with each dequeue.

 In 16 ticks each for 4 querier connections (totaling 64 ticks), the system: